At a Glance

 Xylitol and Dogs: A Hard Safety Rule

-This needs to be in every discussion of xylitol.
-Xylitol is highly toxic to dogs.
+That has to be part of all discussions about xylitol.
+Xylitol is very toxic to dogs.

-In dogs, xylitol triggers a rapid and profound insulin release, causing severe hypoglycemia.
-Doses above 0.1g per kg bodyweight put dogs at risk for hypoglycemia, and doses above 0.5g per kg can cause liver damage.
-These are relatively small amounts given that a piece of xylitol gum may contain 0.3 to 1g of xylitol.
+In dogs, xylitol causes a dramatic release of insulin leading to hypoglycemia.
+A dose of 0.1g per kg bodyweight or greater will put the animal at risk for hypoglycemia, while higher doses of 0.5g per kg body weight or greater may lead to liver damage.
+These are relatively small amounts (one piece of xylitol gum can contain 0.3-1g of xylitol).

-- This includes gum, mints, toothpaste, peanut butter, and any food labeled with xylitol as an ingredient
+- This includes gum, mints, toothpaste, peanut butter and anything else containing xylitol

 Where You’ll Find Each One and Why